lauriahlfors/velho-ui/README.md

 # Velho UI, a React UI library.

-## My personal UI compoennt library I like to use when developing React projects.
+## My personal UI component library that I like to use when developing React projects.